 Building a student’s sense of connection with others

 We gained real-world, professional skills like teamwork and collaboration, knowing when to follow and when to lead.
 We grew so much as people.”

 Our students take on pluralistic points of view so that they’re able to comprehend different ideas and express them.
 We expect that of them.
 To that end, we provide our Upper School students the opportunity to engage with graduate students and faculty in Youth Participatory Action Research (YPAR), a form of social research conducted through the Center for the Study of Boys’ and Girls’ Lives (CSBGL), a consortium of independent schools based at the University of Pennsylvania Graduate School of Education.
 The students spend the school year examining issues they care about within their own communities.

 It gets students looking at problems and thinking about solutions.
 They might not solve the problem they set out to address, but it’s an important part of the process that transforms curious students into informed, active citizens.”

 – Tim Leet, Ethics and Character Coordinator

-The team designed the projects from start to finish, learning to use quantitative and qualitative methods and analyze data.
-At the end, they wrote a final report and plan of action and presented their results at the end-of-year Roundtable Conference at the University of Pennsylvania, as well as to students and the Academy Board of Trustees.
+The students design projects from start to finish, learn to use quantitative and qualitative methods and analyze data.
+At the end, they write a final report and plan of action and present their results at the end-of-year Roundtable Conference at the University of Pennsylvania, as well as to students and adults here at Academy.